AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Source: AssemblyAI

 For example, a large language model might be fine-tuned for tasks like sentiment analysis in product reviews, predicting stock prices based on financial news, or identifying symptoms of diseases in medical texts.
-This process customizes the model’s behavior, allowing it to generate more accurate and contextually relevant outputs for the task at hand.
+This process customizes the model’s behavior, allowing it to generate more accurate and contextually relevant outputs for the tasks like:

 What are the methods used in the fine tuning process of LLMs?